Strategic workforce planning : the future of Work

 • Meeting and event services that help with room bookings, meeting room set up, invitations (and responses), event planning, audio-visual needs and more

-In addition to talent, the Korn Ferry report underscores the significance of organizational culture and leadership in shaping today’s modern workforce.
-A key takeaway is the imperative for leaders to cultivate a work environment that fosters collaboration, agility, and diversity.
+In their report, Korn Ferry asserts the imperative for leaders to cultivate a work environment that fosters collaboration, agility, and diversity.
 The report advocates for inclusive leadership practices and a strong emphasis on employee well-being to drive engagement and performance.
 The role of leadership in driving change and aligning the workforce with the strategic direction of the organization is key.

 Employers are facing challenges in boosting engagement through traditional methods like pay increases, as economic uncertainties lead to wage stagnation.
 The future of work is shifting towards fostering a thriving culture as a form of currency to enhance the employee experience, boost engagement, and spur business growth.